Ural owl: Vocalizations and ear morphology

-The song of the male is a deep rhythmic series of notes with a short pause after the first two notes, variously transcribed as wihu huw-huhuwo or huow-huow-huow.
+The song of the male is a deep rhythmic series of notes with a short pause after the first two notes, variously transcribed as wohu... huw-huhuwo or huow-huow-huow.
 The phrase repeats at intervals of several seconds.
-The male’s song may carry up to 2 km to human perception but usually is considered not quite that far-carrying.
+The male's song may carry up to 2 km to human perception but usually is considered not quite that far-carrying.
 Peak singing times in Finland during springtime are 10 pm-12 am and more intensely at 1-3 am, which differed from the peak times for nest visits.
 The female has a similar but hoarser and slightly higher pitched song, giving it a more "barking" quality.
 Not infrequently, Ural owls will duet during courtship.
 In addition, a deep, hoarse heron-like kuwat or korrwick is probably used as a contact call.
-These are more elongated and harsher than the kewick note made by tawny owls (Strix aluco).
+These are more elongated and harsher than the kewick note made by tawny owls (S. aluco).
 Young beg with hoarse chrrreh calls, again similar to the ones by young tawny owls but deeper.
 Vocal behavior tends to peak in early spring until the young leave the nest, most often during incubation and nesting in the form of prey delivery countercalling.
 The alarm call, which is typically delivered during territorial rounds, of the male is coincidentally analogous to the territorial song of the short-eared owl (Asio flammeus), which is considered a somewhat hollow sounding hoot.
 The alarm call is audible at up to 1500 m away.
-The Ural owl also has a particularly menacing bill-snapping display.Otto-Sprunck, A. (1967). Übersprungsschaffen beim Habichtskauz (Strix uralensis).
-Ornis Fenn.
-44: 78.
-In total, Swedish biologist reported that about nine different calls were uttered by Ural owls.Lindblad, J. (1967).
-I ugglemarker.
-Stockholm.Scherzinger, W. (1980).
-Zur Ethologie der Fortpflanzung und Jugendentwicklung des Habichtkauzes (Strix uralensis) mit Vergleichen zum Waldkauz (Strix aluco).
-Bonn.
-Zool.
-Mongr, 15.
+The Ural owl also has a particularly menacing bill-snapping display.
+In total, Swedish biologist reported that about nine different calls were uttered by Ural owls.
 Despite the range of calls, the species is generally very quiet for a large owl and may not vocalize even at peak times for perhaps up to nearly 2 days.

 The ears of the Ural owl are quite large, averaging about 24 mm on the left and 27 mm on the right with the pre-aural dermal flap measuring about 13 mm.
-In fact their ears are amongst the largest recorded in owls.Kelso, L. (1940).
-Variation of the external ear-opening in the Strigidae.
-The Wilson Bulletin, 24-29.
+In fact their ears are amongst the largest recorded in owls.
 In combination with their large ears, the well-developed facial disc shows the importance of sound to hunting to this and other owl who hunt in boreal zones.
-While the Ural owl was found to be aurally overdeveloped compared to other Strix such as the barred owl (Strix varia) it was found to be underdeveloped in comparison to owls more confined to true boreal type habitats, like the great grey owl and the boreal owl (Aegolius funereus).
+While the Ural owl was found to be aurally overdeveloped compared to other Strix such as the barred owl (S. varia) it was found to be underdeveloped in comparison to owls more confined to true boreal type habitats, like the great grey owl and the boreal owl (Aegolius funereus).